Pennsylvania sports betting and iGaming figures for November are out and the overall gross revenue was record-breaking.

 The figures were released Monday by the Pennsylvania Gaming Control Board (PGCB).

-Here are three takeaways from November’s gambling in Pennsylvania report:
+Here are three takeaways from November’s online gambling in PA report:

 Pennsylvania Sports Betting Revenue a Record